techno-tim/techno-tim.github.io/_posts/2021-08-14-open-source-linktree-alt.md

 ---

-Meet LittleLink & LittleLink-Server  - a DIY, self hosted, and open source alternative to the popular service Linktree.
-This web site inside of a container allows you to create and host your own web site with all of your social information and links, giving your followers multiple ways to connect with you!
-In this video we talk about what LittleLink-Server is, what it does, and how to create your own site using this Docker container with only a few environment variables, no knowledge of web development required.
-Be sure to check the documentation for details!
+Meet LittleLink & LittleLink-Server  - a DIY, self hosted, and open source alternative to the popular service Linktree.This web site inside of a container allows you to create and host your own web site with all of your social information and links, giving your followers multiple ways to connect with you!
+In this video we talk about what LittleLink-Server is, what it does, and how to create your own site using this Docker container with only a few environment variables, no knowledge of web development required.Be sure to check the documentation for details!

 {% include embed/youtube.html id='42SqfI_AjXU' %}